Trenton Museum Society

 Second Vice President PATRICIA ALLEN is a retired Registered Nurse with over 50 years of experience in various health care fields.
 She graduated from Helene Fuld School of Nursing and MCCC with an Associate Degree.
 Her career growth expanded over the years to management as a coordinator supervisor of Home Health Aides at Life St. Francis.
 She is a Past Matron of Eastern Star, Princess Leah Chapter No. 23 PHA , a Community Gospel Choir and is currently an active member of the Helping Hands Ministry of Calvary Missionary Baptist Church.
 They assist in the needs of the homeless throughout the city of Trenton and vicinity.
 She has held positions such as Committee Chairperson, President and Liaison in the various organizations she serves.
 She possesses a passion for history, especially as it pertains to Trenton.

 DAVID BOSTED, serving his third term on the Trenton Museum Society Board, is a retired government attorney.
 He served as a New Jersey Deputy Attorney General, handling environmental regulations and litigation and also did legal work at the New Jersey Department of Community Affairs, Trenton, NJ, and the New Jersey Department of Human Services.
 Working abroad, he was sent by the U.S. Dept. of State to Ukraine to advise Ukraine on the transition to a mixed economy, after the fall of communism in the Soviet Union.
 Also, he served as Assistant Attorney General (and Acting AG) for the nation of Micronesia-FSM, 1993-95.
 In the area of education, David drafted the FSM national law of education.
+He co-founded in 1997 the International Charter School of Trenton and continues as a volunteer.
+He served as a member of the Board of Directors of the New Jersey Public Charter School Association from 2004 to 2006.
+He has published over 30 articles on education and school governance.
+Before retiring in 2014, he was elected President of the American Association of State Policy Services, and hosted the annual AASPS national convention in Atlantic City.
+In Trenton, David served on the Trenton City Zoning Board for twelve years (both as a member and as Board President) and served four terms as President of the Island Civic Association.
+David has degrees from Johns Hopkins University (Baltimore, MD), Phi Beta Kappa, Class of ’70, Rutgers Law School, JD ’74, and Rutgers Graduate School of Policy and Planning, New Brunswick, NJ, Master of City and Regional Planning (MCRP), ’74.
+He has taught at Ramapo State College, Montclair State University, Fairleigh Dickinson University, Thomas Edison State College, and The College of New Jersey, and has invariably been highly rated by students in anonymous surveys of students.
+At Ellarslie, David has been curator or co-curator of several exhibits: Celebrated African Textiles, Before There Was Trenton, Ties That Bind: The Aprons of Trenton, The Essential Paul Robeson, and Stanglware: Trenton’s Most Painterly Pottery.
+David’s current interests are the 24 Cannons at Trenton, Windsor Chairs, and James Monroe.

 LINDA MCRAE graduated from Ashford University with a B.A. in Organizational Management.
 She is a retiree of New Jersey Manufacturer Insurance Co.
-Currently under contract with the Trenton Board of Education working with Special Education students’ grades k-12.
+Currently under contract with the Trenton Board of Education working with Special Education students’ grades K-12.
 She has over 25+ years as a volunteer for the Urban League Guild an auxiliary of the National Urban League , connecting the League to its communities, through raising funds that allow the League to deliver programs that pave the path to secure economic and self-reliance to underserved urban residents.
 She has held numerous positions such as President, Committee Chairperson and Liaison.
 She has served as a volunteer for 15+ years with Passage Theatre and Art Works” Art All Night”.
 She is a member of the St Paul AME Zion Church where she is President of the Lay Council.
 Developing strong relationships is the foundation of everything she does both professional and personally.

-TMS President JOAN PERKES, a Philadelphia native, moved to Bucks County in 1970.
-She received a B.A. from Temple University and spent time studying in Rome.
-In her professional life she has been independent, creative and self-employed, opening her first gallery in 1969 in Philadelphia and a satellite gallery in New Hope in 1970.
-Well regarded in the New Hope area art community, she is now a private dealer.
-In 2013 she joined TMS as a curator/volunteer and since her arrival she has been responsible for at least five exhibitions and has lent her design skills to the creation of promotional materials.
+TMS President JOAN PERKES, a Philadelphia native, moved to Bucks County, PA, in 1969.
+She received a BA from Temple University and spent time studying in Rome.
+Her professional career has been focused on the visual arts.
+As Joan Perkes Fine Art she has been independent and self-employed for her entire career, opening her first gallery in 1968 in Philadelphia and a satellite gallery in New Hope in 1969.
+Her first curatorial work was in the late 1970s working with the Fred Clark Museum.
+Since then she has curated and/or orchestrated over 50 exhibitions, including exhibiting at Art Fairs.
+Her oeuvre includes career development for artists, gallerist, corporate and private collection development, art tour planning and appraisal work.
+In 2013 she joined TMS as a curator/volunteer and since her arrival she has been responsible for at least ten exhibitions, the most recent of which was Music to My Eyes, and regularly lends her design skills to the creation of promotional materials.
 As a member of the TMS board since 2015, she became its president in 2017.
-She also co-chairs the Art Exhibition and Development Committees.
-She is serving her second term as a Trustee on the Board of the Trenton Museum Society.
+She also co-chairs the Art Exhibition, Development, and Education Committees.
+She is serving her third term as a Trustee on the Board of the Trenton Museum Society.
+In 2010, she was selected by Herman Silverman, founder of the Michener Museum, to guide his new art venture, the Silverman Gallery in Buckingham, PA.
+In the early 1980s, along with Joanne Katsiff and AnnMarie Torres, she founded The Community School of New Hope-Solebury.
+It continues today as a part of Bucks County Community College.
+Joan’s experience in the art world is both national and international.
+Currently, she makes her home in Solebury Township, PA, and maintains a residence in Andalusia, Spain.

 Recording Secretary JEAN SHADDOW attended Cook College of Rutgers University where she graduated with a Bachelor of Science degree in Natural Resource Management.
 A lifelong area resident, she was the Director of Trenton’s Division of Natural Resources for close to twenty years and was responsible for all park and recreation areas and all trees on public lands.
 After retiring from public service in 2011, she began working at Isles, Inc. where she has served as a Grant Manager for their Youth Institute and, currently, is a Senior Project Manager for Community Planning & Development.
 Jean is currently serving her third term on the Trenton Museum Society and has served as Vice-President and Treasurer as well as volunteering for several committees.
 A long-time community volunteer, Jean is a founding member of Trees for Trenton and currently sits on the Trenton Historical Society Board.